totev/vodafone-station-cli/README.md

 # Local usage
 Clone this repository, install the dependencies via *yarn* and run `./bin/dev help`.
+If you are interested in seeing a more verbose version of what is going on during execution, enable debug logging on a per command basis like so `env DEBUG=\* ./bin/dev docsis`.

 # Usage
 <!-- usage -->